Methodology

 That matters because the market effect comes from changed behavior: vessels reroute, insurers ask harder questions, banks price more compliance risk, and buyers adapt by switching providers, routes, or structures.

 For implementation context, connect this with Shadow Fleet Explained: Tankers, Safety, and Enforcement Limits and Critical Minerals Export Controls Explained: From Gallium to Rare Earths.
-This keeps the sanctions and export controls workflow tied to multi-page evidence rather than single-source interpretation.
+That keeps the page connected to adjacent signals instead of a single isolated narrative.

 What's Next